Sparse Quantile Regression: Simulation Study

-Turning to the variable selection results, we see that all the three estimation approaches had perfect $Corr\_sel$ rates and hence were effective for selecting the relevant covariates.
+Turning to the variable selection results, we note that all the eight estimation approaches had perfect $Corr\_sel$ rates and hence were effective for selecting the relevant covariates.
 However, superb $Corr\_sel$ performance might just be a consequence of overfitting, which may result in excessive selection of irrelevant covariates and adversely impact on the out-of-sample predictive performance.
-From the results on the variable selection performance measures, we note that the number of irrelevant variables selected under $\ell _{1}$-PQR was quite large relatively to those under both $\ell _{0}$-PQR and $\ell _{0}$-CQR in the high dimensional setup even though all these approaches exhibited the effect of reducing the covariate space dimension.
-This echoes with the finding in the setup of $ p=500$ that $\ell _{1}$-PQR had far better in-sample fit in terms of $in\_RR$ yet worse out-of-sample fit in terms of $out\_RR$ relatively to the other two $\ell _{0}$-norm-based approaches.
-Besides, while we could observe nonzero and high values of $Orac\_Sel$ for the $\ell _{0}$-PQR and $\ell _{0} $-CQR approaches in both the low and high dimensional setups, the $\ell _{1}$-PQR approach could not induce any oracle variable selection outcome in these simulations.
-Regarding the performance in parameter and regression function estimation, we find that all the three approaches performed quite well for the estimation of the true regression function; however, the $\ell _{1}$-PQR approach incurred much larger parameter estimation error relative to both the $\ell _{0}$-PQR and $\ell _{0}$-CQR approaches.
-Finally, for the $\ell _{0}$-PQR approach, the FO-based algorithm as a standalone solution algorithm also performed very well.
+From the results on the variable selection performance measures, we note that the number of irrelevant variables selected under $\ell _{1}$-PQR was quite large relatively to those under the other seven approaches in the high dimensional setup even though all of the considered estimation approaches exhibited the effect of reducing the covariate space dimension.
+This echoes with the finding in the setup of $ p=500$ that $\ell _{1}$-PQR had far better in-sample fit in terms of $in\_RR$ yet worse out-of-sample fit in terms of $out\_RR$ relatively to all the other quantile regression approaches.
+Besides, while we could observe nonzero and high values of $Orac\_Sel$ for the $\ell _{0}$-PQR, $\ell _{0}$ -CQR, adaptive Lasso based and other nonconvex penalized estimation approaches in both the low and high dimensional setups, the $\ell _{1}$-PQR approach could rarely induce oracle variable selection outcome in these simulations.
+We also find, except for $\ell _{1}$-PQR, which performed relatively poorly, all the other approaches performed comparably well in the parameter and regression function estimation performances.
+Finally, for the $ \ell _{0}$-PQR approach, the FO-based algorithm as a standalone solution algorithm also performed very well.
 In fact, we find that in the high dimensional setup, all the MIO-based $\ell _{0}$-PQR computations could not converge within the 10-minute computational time limit and the discovered solutions upon early stopping coincided with the FO-based solutions which were used to warm-start the MIO solver.
 This indicates that the first-order algorithm already located high-quality $\ell _{0}$-PQR solutions upon which further improvements through the global optimization solver of MIO could not be obtained within the given computational time constraint.
 These simulation results thus shed lights on the usefulness of our first-order approximation approach for solving $\ell _{0}$-PQR problems in the presence of computational resource constraints.